 The 1st round public consultation was held from January to March 2016.
-The 2nd round commences 9 July 2016 and will close 2 September 2016, and consists of a review of the draft GSTC-Industry Criteria which was created based on 1st round consultation input.
+The 2nd round commenced 9 July 2016 and closed 2 September 2016 as announced.
+The 2nd round consisted of a review of the draft GSTC-Industry Criteria which was created based on 1st round consultation input.

 GSTC-Industry Development Overview: